SilentCanary/Whiteboard/README.md

 # Whiteboard
-A simple drawing application with undo and redo functionality using SFML.✏
+A simple drawing application where multiple users can draw together.✏ Uses SFML for the GUI and WINSOCK2.h for networking, with undo and redo functionality using stack and queue.